 Describing emotions can be tough even for the most self-aware humans.
 Cats can’t speak our languages, so we know even less about their feelings and how they experience them.
-But what we do know is that they feel many of the same emotions that we do, and though they express them quite differently, they seem to feel them just as strongly.
+But we do know that they feel many of the same emotions that we do, and though they express them quite differently, they seem to feel them just as strongly.

 Emotions can be thought of as responses to sensory stimuli.
-Sounds, sights, smells, tastes and touches all deliver information about the cat’s surroundings.
+Sounds, sights, smells, tastes, and touches deliver information about the cat’s surroundings.
 The information is processed with the help of instincts and memories, which instill one or more emotions – combinations of physiological effects and mental activity that tell the cat how to react to the stimuli.

 Cats do seem to feel sadness, though they can hide it quite well.
 Similar to human depression, sadness in cats manifests largely in altered long-term behaviors, such as a decreased appetite and loss of interest in playing or socializing.

-There are more complex emotions that we feel (such as worry, shame and love) that are less understood, often combining multiple base emotions and involving many areas of the brain.
+There are more complex emotions that we feel (such as worry, shame, and love) that are less understood, often combining multiple base emotions and involving many areas of the brain.
 We don’t know for sure if cats feel these “higher” emotions, but many people believe that they do at least feel love.
-This seems to be supported by the immense affection cats show towards us, even when they don’t need anything.
+This seems to be supported by the immense affection cats show toward us, even when they don’t need anything.

 Although it’s often said that cats perceive and treat humans simply as large, weird-looking cats (which is true to an extent) they communicate with humans much differently than with other cats.
 Meows are reserved for use with people, usually as a demand for food or attention.
-They’re one of the best indicators of what a cat is thinking about: if a cat meows, it’s thinking about what you can do for it.
+They’re one of the best indicators of what a cat is thinking about.
+If a cat meows, it’s thinking about what you can do for it.

 On the other hand, much of cat-to-cat communication goes unspoken, conveyed through movement rather than speech.
-There are exceptions to the human-cat communication divide: aggression is always shown by biting, clawing, yowling and hissing.
-And affection, regardless of the species of its recipient, is shown by rubbing, grooming and purring.
+There are exceptions to the human-cat communication divide: aggression is always shown by biting, clawing, yowling, and hissing.
+And affection, regardless of the species of its recipient, is shown by rubbing, grooming, and purring.